Newcastle Scan

 POLICE

 The Hunter Region is made up from the following patrol areas :- Lake Macquarie, Newcastle, Waratah, Lower Hunter, Hunter Valley and Manning Great Lakes.
 In these areas the police radio network utilise VHF and UHF frequencies to offer coverage and support to the officers on the streets.
-You will find the VHF and UHF frequencies listed, these frequencies also cover other areas throughout the state.
+You will find the UHF DIgital p25 encrypted frequencies listed, these frequencies also cover other areas throughout the state.
 Try scanning all the frequencies to see if you can hear the other regions using the network.

 Primary Channels for Newcastle